Profits at China's big state-owned industrial firms slide in 2014

 Shrinking profitability at state-owned companies was "very normal and foreseeable", as companies prioritised structural reforms and upgrades, said Zhang Chunxiao, professor of economics at Peking University and adviser to the State-owned Assets Supervision and Administration Commission.

+State-owned enterprises were hit by surging operating costs, notably a 19.2 percent jump in financing expenses from a year earlier, the Ministry of Finance said in a report last Thursday.

-The Central Commission for Discipline Inspection (CCDI), the Communist Party's anti-graft authority, is targeting insider corruption at 53 strategic state firms, including China Southern Airlines Co (600029.SS) and China Unicom (0762.HK), in a bid to prevent the loss of state assets during the reform process.
+The Central Commission for Discipline Inspection (CCDI), the Communist Party's anti-graft authority, is targeting insider corruption at 53 strategic state firms, including China Southern Airlines Co and China Unicom, in a bid to prevent the loss of state assets during the reform process.

 The CCDI has sent inspection teams into scores of government-owned conglomerates over the last two years, placing 21 executives under investigation for wrongdoing.